Civil Engineering (CIVE)

 Prerequisite(s): CIVE 321

-(Lecture 3, option Lab 3) Application of the effective stress principle to shear strength of cohesive soils; analysis of stability of slopes.
-Development of continuum relationships for soils; solutions for stresses and displacements for an elastic continuum, solution of the consolidation equation for various initial and boundary conditions.
+Application of the effective stress principle to shear strength of cohesive soil; analysis of stability of slopes.
+Development of continuum relationships for soil; solutions for stresses and displacements for an elastic continuum.
+Solution of the consolidation equation for various initial and boundary conditions.

 CIVE 836 FOUNDATION ENGINEER (3 credits)